planglois925/Test_Controls_Doc/Control_8/Control_8_4.rst

 __________________
 Windows Defender, a program built-into Windows, can perform a scan of removable media devices.
 This functionality is called a “custom scan” within the tool.
 Third-party tools can also be purchased to scan removable devices every time one is inserted in an automated manner.
 This Sub-Control should be implemented for of the systems within an enterprise.

-*Step-by-step instructions for implementing this Sub-Control can be found in*: Scanning Removable Devices
+*Step-by-step instructions for implementing this Sub-Control can be found in*: :ref:`Scanning Removable Devices via LGPE`